 (% of companies)

-Now the bad news: 51 percent of US companies have no plans to hire international candidates; 32 percent of companies in Europe and 40 percent of companies in Asia-Pacific also have no recruitment plans for foreign candidates who require legal documentation, according to the GMAC survey.
-Data for Latin America has not been reported because of lack of response.
+Now the bad news: 53 percent of US companies have no plans to hire international candidates; 29 percent of companies in Europe and 31 percent of companies in Asia-Pacific also have no recruitment plans for foreign candidates who require legal documentation, according to the GMAC survey.
+International hiring is on the rise in Europe and Asia Pacific, as compared to USA, when compared to historic trends.

-Consulting is followed by manufacturing, technology, and finance, with 29 percent, 27 percent, and 26 percent of companies in these sectors reporting specific plans to hire candidates who need legal documentation.
+Consulting is followed by technology, finance, and products/services, with 33 and 29 percent, each, of companies in these sectors reporting specific plans to hire candidates who need legal documentation.
+Manufacturing, though, seems to have taken a downward dive since 2016, when it was among one of highest employing sectors.
+However, they seem to be willing to consider international hires as compared to their full-on commitments.

-Twenty percent of recruiters in the consulting sector, 22 percent in the manufacturing sector, 39 percent in the technology sector, and 29 percent in the finance sector say their companies are willing to consider hiring international candidates.
+Twenty three percent of recruiters in the consulting sector, 29 percent in the healthcare sector, 34 percent in the technology sector, 24 percent in the finance sector, 31 percent in products/services, and 23 percent in the public sector, say their companies are willing to consider hiring international candidates.

 However, some disheartening news, again.
 The Corporates Recruiters Survey Report notes that a good number of companies in all these sectors have no plans to recruit international candidates who require legal documents.

-Forty-seven percent of consulting companies, 49 percent of manufacturing companies, 34 percent of technology companies, 45 percent of finance companies, 50 percent of products/services companies, 52 percent of energy/utilities companies, and 57 percent of health-care/pharmaceuticals companies have no plans to recruit candidates who need work-permits/visas.
+43 percent of consulting companies, a staggering 63 percent of manufacturing and healthcare companies, 34 percent of technology companies, 53 percent of finance companies, 46 percent of products/services companies, and an understandable (being the public sector) 70 percent of government corporations have no plans to recruit candidates who need work-permits/visas.

 These figures highlight the very real possibility that many international graduates of b-schools won’t be able to live out their dream of working in the US.
 As a substantial number of companies in Europe and Asia-Pacific are also not considering hiring international master’s holders, foreign students graduating from these schools face the same predicament as their counterparts in the US.